It’s almost the end of the school year! Raise your hand if you’re ready to wrap things up and head off for summer vacation!

 - Students change SO much during the school year, it’s an amazing way to celebrate their growth!

-- It’s a 2 for 1 project – beginning and end of the year!
+- It’s a 2-for-1 project: beginning and end of the year!

 Students complete these on the first day of school.
 After they are completed, I collect and file them away for the end of the year.

-During the last week of school, I return the time capsules to the students with their beginning of the year responses covered up for them to complete again.
+During the last week of school, I return the time capsules to the students with their beginning-of-the-year responses covered up for them to complete again.

 I love to hear the squeals of laughter and amazement as they open them and compare a year’s worth of changes!

 If you’ve never done a time capsule project and are thinking about it for next year, take a look at these print and digital time capsules!
-Prepping for next year already?
-Take a look at this post about how to build relationships during the first week back to school!

 4. SCIENTIFIC METHOD ACTIVITIES